Things To Do

 Greetings

-Dress conservatively in rural areas and when visiting religious sites.
+Dress modestly in rural areas; shoulders and knees covered when visiting villages or markets.

 Safety Guide